supron54321/DotsUI/com.dotsui.core/README.md

 # Dots UI System #

-Dots UI System is an Open Source MIT Licensed UI system for the new ()[Data Oriented Technology Stack].
+Dots UI System is an Open Source MIT Licensed UI system for the new [Data Oriented Technology Stack](https://unity.com/dots).

 # High level goals #

 ## Performance ##

 This is our highest priority.
 We are aiming for the fastest Unity UI solution.
-If you are looking for the feature-rich UI system, then you should find another UI system.
+If you are looking for the feature-rich UI system, you should find another UI framework.

 ## Independent rendering and input system ##